thampiman/Android-Projects/README.md

 *TODO:*

-- Implement the [Leitner](http://en.wikipedia.org/wiki/Leitner_system) system to improve
+- Implement the [Leitner](http://en.wikipedia.org/wiki/Leitner_system) system to improve how the cards are displayed.
+Cards have to be reviewed at increasing interval.

 Remotainment
 =====